decaluwe/EchemSystemsEngineering/intro.md

 ## Suggesting Improvements
 Finally, this text exists as a repository on [GitHub](https://github.com).
-Any questions, concerns, or suggestions can be submitted by clicking the GitHub Issues button  {fab}`github` at the top of the page.
+Clicking the  {fab}`github` button at the top of the page will present an option to visit the code repository.
+The button also presents an `open issue` option, where you can submit any questions, concerns, or suggestions can be submitted to help improve this book for future readers.